Economy of the Maldives: Financial

 The banking industry dominates the small financial sector of the Maldives.
 The country's seven banks are regulated by the Maldives Monetary Authority.

-The Maldives has no income, sales, property, or capital-gains taxes, and has been considered to have the simplest tax code in the world.
-The Tax Justice Network gave the Maldives a "secrecy score" of 92 on its 2011 Financial Secrecy Index - the highest score in that category of any actively-ranked country.
-However, the Maldives' minor market share put it near the bottom of the overall weighted lists.
+While formerly the Maldives had no income, sales, property, or capital-gains taxes, and was considered to have the simplest tax code in the world, now taxation is regulated by the Maldives Inland Revenue Authority (MIRA).
+In 2011, the Tax Justice Network gave the Maldives a "secrecy score" of 92 on its Financial Secrecy Index - the highest score in that category of any actively-ranked country; however by 2022 with a secrecy score of 75, no longer ranked in the top ten.
+However, in both 2011 and 2022, the Maldives' minor market share put it near the bottom of the overall weighted lists.

+A recurrent trend of Beijing leveraging its economic influence to attain geopolitical goals is observable.
+This pattern is not confined solely to small island nations in the Indian Ocean, like the Maldives and Sri Lanka, but extends to the wider Indo-Pacific region, encompassing countries with sizeable and advanced economies as well.
+The Maldives government is grappling with concerns about falling into a potential debt entrapment with China.

 Shipping

 Beginning in the 1990s, the Port of Male received over £10 million in loans from the Asian Development Bank designated for infrastructure upgraded.
-The ADB notes that from 1991 to 2011, due to the loans, the ports annual throughput in freight tons equaled 273,000.
+The ADB notes that from 1991 to 2011, due to the loans, the ports annual throughput in freight tons equalled 273,000.
 By 2011 that number reached 1 million.
 The ADB also provided training for port authority staff to increase efficiency.
 ADB and the Government of Maldives, in a joint report address ship turn-around, "What used to take about 10 days in 1991 was achieved in 3.8 days by 1997, and about 2.6 days by 2014".

 Environmental concerns

-There is growing concern towards the coral reef and marine life due to coral mining (used for building and jewelry making), sand dredging, solid waste pollution and oil spills from boats.
+There is growing concern towards the coral reef and marine life due to coral mining (used for building and jewellery making), sand dredging, solid waste pollution and oil spills from boats.
 Mining of sand and coral has destroyed the natural coral reef that once protected several important islands, now making them highly susceptible to the erosive effects of the sea.
 The destruction of large coral beds due to heat is also a growing concern.

 In April 1987, high tides swept over the Maldives, inundating much of Malé and nearby islands which prompted Maldivian authorities to take global climatic changes seriously.
 An INQUA research in 2003 found that actual sea levels in the Maldives had dropped in the 1970s and forecasts little change in the next century.
 There is also concern over the questionable shark fishing practices in place in the island.
 Shark fishing is forbidden by law, but these laws are not enforced.
 The population of sharks has sharply decreased in recent years.

 The Asian brown cloud hovering in the atmosphere over the northern Indian Ocean is also another concern.
 Studies show that decreased sunshine and increased acid rain source from this cloud.